Jianghongyu/Rnex/sentences.md

 The government's campaign to recruit more black police officers has not been a success.
 # recruit
 At many banks, young recruits first work as tellers.

+I add a line here to see what will happen.